-The program is governed by Public Law 112-81 (SBIR/STTR Reauthorization Act of 2011) and was reauthorized by Public Law 114-328.
+The program is governed by Public Law 114-328 (SBIR/STTR Reauthorization Act of 2017).
 SBIR/STTR policy is provided by the Small Business Administration (SBA) through the SBIR Policy Directive.
 A main purpose of the legislation is to stimulate technological innovation and increase private sector commercialization.
 The NSF SBIR/STTR program is therefore in a unique position to meet both the goals of NSF and the purpose of the SBIR/STTR legislation by transforming scientific discovery and innovation into both social and economic benefit, and by emphasizing private sector commercialization.